IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 * Not calling this at all implies the default value of x which is 0.
 * Sets the origin-x coordinate of the created svg's [viewBox][w3c-viewbox] attribute to the specified value and returns the `lexiconRainbow` instance.
-* :warning: Setting this effectively shifts the viewBox right or left, potentially concealing other elements.
+* :-1: Setting this effectively shifts the viewBox right or left, potentially concealing other elements.
 There is no reason to call this method unless you deliberately want to offset.

 #### y [:link:](#y-link)[🔍][y]